dsebastien/softwareArchitectureNotes/event-driven.md

 #### Platform microservices

-Activity of microservices may be triggered by different means: client requests \(e.g., GraphQL queries and/or REST calls\), scheduled activities \(in-app triggers, external triggers, ...\), event notifications, ...
+Activity of micro-services may be triggered by different means: client requests \(e.g., GraphQL queries and/or REST calls\), scheduled activities \(in-app triggers, external triggers, ...\), event notifications, ...

-During activities \(e.g., client has submitted new data\), the microservice's service layer decides if events need to be created.
-When it is the case, the event \(value-object\) is created and passed to the Server Event Publisher which takes care of sending the event to the message broker \(e.g., using the Kafka client\).
+During activities \(e.g., client has submitted new data\), the service layer decides if a new aggregate needs to be created or if an existing one should be updated.

+Afterwards, the aggregate decides if events need to be created.
+When it is the case, the event is created and passed to the Server Event Publisher which takes care of sending the event to the message broker \(e.g., using the Kafka client\).

-Flow in this case: Service Layer -&gt; Server Event Publisher -&gt; Message Broker
+Flow in this case: Aggregate -&gt; Server Event Publisher -&gt; Message Broker

 Microservices may also subscribe to some topics.
 When it receives events, its Server Event Mediator will take care of reactively handling these \(i.e., letting them flow for consumption\).